-These financial statements cover Pendal MidCap Fund ("the Fund") as an individual entity.
-The Fund was constituted on 10 April 2008.
-The Fund is domiciled in Australia.
+These financial statements cover Pendal Japanese Share Fund ("the Fund") as an individual entity.
+The Fund was constituted on 23 November 1999.

 The Responsible Entity of the Fund is Pendal Fund Services Limited ("the Responsible Entity").
-The Responsible Entity's registered office is Level 14.
-The Chifley Tower, 2 Chifley Square, Sydney, NSW 2000.
+The Responsible Entity's registered office is Level 14, The Chifley Tower, 2 Chifley Square, Sydney, NSW 2000.